kindredgroup/puppet-forge-server/README.md

 Puppet Forge Server provides approximated implementation of both [v1](https://projects.puppetlabs.com/projects/module-site/wiki/Server-api) and [v3](https://forgeapi.puppetlabs.com/) APIs, but behavioral deviations from the official implementation might occur.

+Puppet 2, 3 and 4 as well as librarian-puppet are supported.

 ## Table of Contents

 * [Installation](#installation)